 If you have a hangover, Pedialyte may indeed help with things like dehydration, electrolyte imbalance, and low blood sugar.
 However, it can’t help with other factors like sleep disruption and stomach upset.

-Additionally, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there’s no correlation between the severity of electrolyte imbalance and the severity of a hangover.
+Additionally, according to the National Institute on Alcohol Abuse and Alcoholism (

 The same can be said for the effects of supplementing electrolytes on hangover severity.